 NYSOH provided an open enrollment period from November 1, 2016 until January 31, 2017.
-On February 16, 2017, you requested to change health plans.
-Also on February 16, 2017, a NYSOH representative verbally denied your request for a special enrollment period to enroll in a health plan outside of the open enrollment period.
+On May 25, 2017, you requested to change your spouse's health plan.
+Also on May 25, 2017, a NYSOH representative verbally denied your request for a special enrollment period to enroll your spouse in a qualified health plan outside of the open enrollment period.
+At that time, no changes were made to your household income.

-Once the annual open enrollment period ends, a health plan enrollee must qualify for a special enrollment period to enroll in or change to another health plan offered in NYSOH.
+Once the annual open enrollment period ends, a health plan enrollee must qualify for a special enrollment period to enroll in, or change to another health plan offered in NYSOH.
 To qualify for a special enrollment period, a person must experience a triggering event.

-Generally, when an enrollee is newly eligible or ineligible for advance payments of the premium tax credit or there is a change in eligibility for cost sharing reductions, these events are considered a triggering life event.
+Generally, when an enrollee or enrollee's dependent is newly eligible or ineligible for advance payments of the premium tax credit, or change in eligibility for cost sharing reductions, that is considered a triggering life event.